 Sec.
-23-37.
+23-32.
 Construction and Inspection.

-a.
-The owner or his representative shall notify the city engineer before commencing any work to implement the stormwater design plan, at key milestones noted during plan approval, and upon completion of the work.

-- b.
-Any portion of the construction which does not comply with the stormwater design plan shall be promptly corrected by the permittee. - c.
-The city engineer will notify the person responsible for the development activity in writing when violations are observed describing the following: - 1.
-Nature of the violation: - 2.
+- d.
+The owner or his representative shall notify the city manager 48 hours before commencing any work to implement the stormwater design plan, at key milestones noted during plan approval, and upon completion of the work. - e.
+The city manager will notify the person responsible for the development activity in writing when violations are observed describing the following: - 1.
+Nature of the violation; - 2.
 Required corrective actions; and - 3.
-The time period for violation correction. - d.
-A final inspection shall be conducted by the city engineer upon completion of the work included in the approved stormwater design plan to determine if the completed work is constructed in accordance with the plan. - e.
-The permittee shall provide record drawings signed and sealed by a registered professional (as outlined in section 23-35) to be submitted upon completion of the stormwater management facilities included in the stormwater design plan.
+The time period for violation correction. - f.
+Any portion of the construction which does not comply with the stormwater design plan shall be promptly corrected by the permittee. - g.
+The permittee shall provide record drawings signed and sealed by a registered professional (as outlined in section 23-27) to be submitted upon completion of the stormwater systems included in the stormwater design plan.
 The record drawings shall be referenced to North Carolina State Plane Coordinates and shall be provided in hard copy form as well as a digital file which is compatible with the city's software.
 The registered professional shall state on the record drawings that: - 1.
-The facilities have been constructed as shown on the record drawings; and - 2.
-The facilities meet the approved stormwater design plan and specifications. - f.
-As a minimum, the record drawings shall contain the following: - 1.
-Mark through and redraw drainage structures when the as-built location deviates more than ten feet horizontally from the location indicated on the plans. - 2.
-Show all drainage structures, pipe inverts, and rim elevations. - 3.
-Show distances between drainage structures on the plan view as well as the profile. - 4.
-Show the final design specifications for all stormwater management facilities and the field location, size, depth, and planted vegetation of all measures, controls, and devices, as installed.
+The systems have been constructed as shown on the record drawings; - 2.
+The systems meet the approved stormwater design plan and specifications; and - 3.
+The record drawings meet all applicable requirements of this article and the administrative - h.
+A final inspection shall be conducted by the city manager upon completion of the work included in the approved stormwater design plan to determine if the completed work is constructed in accordance with the plan.